miwashi-edu/edu-pico-firmware/README.md

 cmake --install build # Copies .elf to your host computer
 ```

-> Go to your host compter the project that has the Dockderfile, and look for
+> Go to your host compter the project that has the Dockerfile, and look for
 > firware directory, copy the .elf file to your pico.